HWN Home Page

 Please be familiar with the following prior to checking in to the net

-- If you hear what you believe to be intentional jamming of the net frequency, DO NOT make reference to it, but simply ask the other station to repeat the transmission or missing parts to you.
+2. If you hear what you believe to be intentional jamming of the net frequency, DO NOT make reference to it, but simply ask the other station to repeat the transmission or missing parts to you.
 Jammers want recognition.
-If they don't get it they go off and find someone who will give them a reaction.
+If they don't get it, they will leave the frequency to find someone who will give them a reaction.

-- Try to record the time of your most severe conditions, i.e., lowest barometer reading, highest sustained winds, or maximum gusts.
-When you are sure the worst has passed your location, please check back and report this either through the established route or directly on 14.325.00 MHz.
+7. Try to record the time of your most severe conditions, i.e., lowest barometer reading, highest sustained winds, or maximum gusts.
+When you are sure the worst has passed your location, please check back and report this either through the established route or directly on 14.325.00 MHz or 7.268.00 MHz.
 The National Hurricane Center finds these follow up reports to be extremely valuable.